Tafara-N/alx-react/0x05-react_state/README.md

-Pass to the component the prop displayDrawer using the local state Pass the new functions handleDisplayDrawer and handleHideDrawer Modify the App test suite in task_0/dashboard/src/App/App.test.js:
+Pass to the component the prop displayDrawer using the local state Pass the new functions handleDisplayDrawer and handleHideDrawer

+**Modify the App test suite in `task_0/dashboard/src/App/App.test.js`:**

-Add a test to verify that the default state for displayDrawer is false.
-Verify that after calling handleDisplayDrawer, the state should now be true
+- Add a test to verify that the default state for `displayDrawer` is `false`.
+Verify that after calling `handleDisplayDrawer`, the state should now be `true`
-Add a test to verify that after calling handleHideDrawer, the state is updated to be false
+- Add a test to verify that after calling `handleHideDrawer`, the state is updated to be `false`

 **Modify the Notifications component in `task_0/dashboard/src/Notifications/Notifications.js`:**